2. Beloved (1987)

 of iron

-having eyes of iron, and her refusal to run anymore shows some of her
+of iron, and her refusal to run anymore shows some of her determination-as does

-determination-as does the story of her successful escape from slavery while
+the story of her successful escape from slavery while pregnant.

 Trees

-protection, comfort, pleasure and shelter throughout the book (Paul D's tree at
+comfort, pleasure and shelter throughout the book (Paul D's tree at Sweet Home,

-Sweet Home, Sethe’s memories of beautiful tress in SweetHome; Denver's boxwood
+Sethe’s memories of beautiful tress in SweetHome; Denver's boxwood room, the

-room, the flowering trees Paul D follows to the North in a flashback later in the
+flowering trees Paul D follows to the North in a flashback later in the novel).

-tree) suggests the need to aestheticize painful experiences and it symbolizes
+suggests the need to aestheticize painful experiences and it symbolizes the

-the legacy of slavery.
-Through language and imagery, the scars from Sethe's
+legacy of slavery.
+Through language and imagery, the scars from Sethe's pain

 Colour